microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

 namespace model {

-/** Declare an OpenPose network type.
-Takes one matrix and outputs two matrices. */ G_API_NET(SemanticSegmentationUNet, <cv::GMat(cv::GMat)>, "com.microsoft.u-net-semseg-network");
+/** Declare a SemanticSegmentationUNet network type.
+Takes one matrix and outputs another. */ G_API_NET(SemanticSegmentationUNet, <cv::GMat(cv::GMat)>, "com.microsoft.u-net-semseg-network");

 // Here is our constructor.
 We don't need to do anything, as it is all taken care of by the parent class.